BestTimesToVisit.com Logo

 Ferries to Toronto Islands

-A must-do for stunning city skyline views and a peaceful escape.
-The ferry is the only way to access the islands, which offer beaches, parks, and recreational activities.
+A must-do for a different perspective of the city skyline and a relaxing escape.
+The ferry is the only way to access the Toronto Islands, which offer parks, beaches, and walking/biking trails.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.